skycoin/hardware-wallet/README.md

 ## Install tools

-Follow the instructions written on [tiny-firware/README.md](https://github.com/SkycoinProject/hardware-wallet/blob/master/tiny-firmware/README.md)
+Get the development dependencies and tools from the [tiny-firware/README.md](https://github.com/SkycoinProject/hardware-wallet/blob/master/tiny-firmware/README.md) first, before continuing with the build instructions.

 ## Build instructions:

-Immediately after cloning this repository make sure submoudules are up-to-date by executing the following command.
-All other commands expect this step completed first.
+After cloning this repository, make sure the submodules are up-to-date by executing the following command:

 ```
 git submodule update --init --recursive